This easy Vegan Rocky Road Fudge is guaranteed to put a smile on your face. Made with 5 ingredients, it's foolproof!

 We respect your privacy.
 Unsubscribe at any time.

-Place dark chocolate baking chunks and sweetened condensed coconut milk in a heatproof bowl above a sauce pan filled with a couple inches of water.
-This will act as a double boiler (if you have one use that).
+Step 1: Place dark chocolate baking chunks and sweetened condensed coconut milk in a heatproof bowl above a saucepan filled with a couple of inches of water.

-Fold in chopped walnuts.
-Let cool about 5 minutes.
-This is so the vegan marshmallows don't melt.
+Step 3: Fold in chopped walnuts.
+Let cool for about 5 minutes.

-Pour the mixture into the lined baking dish.
+Step 5: Pour the mixture into a plastic wrap lined baking dish.
 Cover and place in the refrigerator or freezer to set.

 Store in the fridge for softer fudge and the freezer for harder fudge.